-Developed centuries ago, this cake has stood the test of time.
-They used to be cooked in cast iron skillets over an open fire.
+These cakes used to be cooked in cast iron skillets over an open fire.

 Once cooked, flipping it over onto a plate not only released the cake from the skillet, but showed how pretty the caramelized fruit was on top.
+Ta-dahhhh!

-Bake it in a regular 8″ buttered cake pan to get ultimate results.
+Bake it in a regular 8" buttered cake pan to get ultimate results.

-You basically cook the fruit with the butter and brown sugar until tender and then place it in the bottom of your pan.
+With this pe, you basically cook the fruit with the butter and brown sugar until tender and then place it in the bottom of your pan.
 Make and dollop the cake batter on top and then smooth out.
 Bake away!

 Leave to stand for 5 minutes then turn out onto your platter.